slavistan/howto-hana-odbc-setup/README.md

 ```

 This file contains information about the location of the database-specific ODBC drivers on your system and will
-preference one file per database architecture you intend to communication with via ODBC.
+reference one file per database architecture you intend to communication with via ODBC.
 Note that the driver path must
 be absolute.